 It was time to use what I’d learnt to make a more direct impact.
-I wanted to really impact businesses — not follow standard operating procedures.
+I wanted to really make a positive impact in the business world — not follow standard operating procedures.

 I didn’t want to build complex models in excel spreadsheets that were brandished like weapons in thinly veiled political power plays.

-Recognising my time here was limited, I needed to get started.
-Like .. now!
+I recognised my time here was limited!
+I needed to get started … now!